 - Impact of withdrawing before completing at least 60% of the term: If you begin but do not complete the semester at SUNY New Paltz and receive Title IV funds, the college has to return any Title IV funds that were not earned.
 If you attended more than 60% of the term, all Title IV aid is considered earned and no return of funds will be required.
 If you, the college, or parent (on your behalf) received less assistance than the amount that you earned, you may be able to receive those additional funds.

-- Calculation of Return of Title IV Funds: The Student Accounts Office will determine if you will receive a full or partial refund of your tuition and fees, based on the Refund Policy as listed in the SUNY New Paltz online catalog and your official withdrawal date (which is the date your withdrawal form was completed and submitted).
+- Calculation of Return of Title IV Funds: The Office of Student Accounts will determine if you will receive a full or partial refund of your tuition and fees, based on the Refund Policy published in this catalog and your official withdrawal date (which is the date your withdrawal form was completed and submitted).

 If you received more assistance than you earned, the excess funds must be returned by New Paltz and/or you.
 If you did not receive all of the funds that you earned, because the funds had not paid to your account by the time you withdrew, you may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, you may choose to decline the loan funds so that you do not incur additional debt.